Christina Ricci recalls Johnny Depp explaining ‘homosexuality’ to her as a child

 The Emmy-nominated actor went on to star alongside Depp in multiple films, including 1998 comedy Fear and Loathing in Las Vegas, 1999 horror Sleepy Hollow, and 2000 romance The Man Who Cried.

-Earlier this week, it was also revealed that Depp’s assistant admitted that the Hollywood star allegedly “kicked” Amber Heard in the head in text messages that were excluded from the former couple’s defamation trial.

-The US defamation trial began on 11 April in Fairfax, Virginia, and stemmed from a complaint filed in March 2019 by Depp against his ex-wife.

-Depp alleged that Heard had defamed him in an op-ed published in The Washington Post, in which she described herself as “a public figure representing domestic abuse”.
+Depp was recently involved in a high-profile court case with his ex-wife Amber Heard.
+He claimed she had defamed him in an op-ed published in The Washington Post, in which she described herself as “a public figure representing domestic abuse”.
 Heard filed a counter-suit in November 2020, asking to be granted immunity against Depp’s claims.

-On 1 June, a jury overwhelmingly found in Depp’s favour that Heard had defamed Depp in three statements.
+On 1 June, a jury overwhelmingly found in Depp’s favour that his ex-wife Amber Heard had defamed him in three statements.
 Jurors also found that an attorney for Depp defamed Heard in one of three statements highlighted in her counter-suit.
 Depp was awarded $10.35m in damages, while Heard was awarded $2m.

+As part of the release of pretrial documents relating to the case, Depp’s former girlfriend Ellen Barkin testified that Depp gave her a drug before they had sex for the first time.

 Register for free to continue reading